hydronics2/2019-easy-bee-counter/README.md

 # 2019 Easy Bee Counter V.1 (see v.0 here)

 This version of the bee counter is all through hole components which makes for an easy to assemble bee counter.
 This is the 2nd version of the board (V1) as I made small improvements March 2020.
-I've also tested and posted example code.
+It's been tested and works with sample code provided.

 The current tested design uses the [Adafruit Feather](https://www.adafruit.com/product/3405) footprint.
 See here for older V0 instructions.
 Adafruit has a ton of options for [Feathers](https://www.adafruit.com/feather?gclid=CjwKCAiA__HvBRACEiwAbViuU4KmYZReV6xjxJxF3YukMTgs1Nm24d_llHE2fEjVRg_X098fisb-hBoCh80QAvD_BwE) but I thought that the wifi esp32, esp8266, or LoRA might be great options.